COVID-19 lab leak theory

 Many scenarios proposed for a lab leak are characteristic of conspiracy theories.
 Central to many is a misplaced suspicion based on the proximity of the outbreak to the Wuhan Institute of Virology (WIV), where coronaviruses are studied.
-Most large Chinese cities have laboratories that study coronaviruses, and virus outbreaks typically begin in rural areas, but are first noticed in large cities.
-If a coronavirus outbreak occurs in China, there is a high likelihood it will occur near a large city, and therefore near a laboratory studying coronaviruses.
+Most large Chinese cities have laboratories that study coronaviruses, and virus outbreaks are typically first noticed in large cities, so any outbreak in China is likely to occur near a laboratory studying coronaviruses.
 The idea of a leak at the WIV also gained support due to secrecy during the Chinese government's response.
 The lab leak theory and its weaponization by politicians have both leveraged and increased anti-Chinese sentiment.
 Scientists from WIV had previously collected virus samples from bats in the wild, and allegations that they also performed undisclosed work on such viruses are central to some versions of the idea.
 Some versions, particularly those alleging genome engineering, are based on misinformation or misrepresentations of scientific evidence.

 The idea that the virus was released from a laboratory (accidentally or deliberately) appeared early in the pandemic.
 It gained popularity in the United States through promotion by conservative personalities in early 2020, fomenting tensions between the U.S. and China.
 Scientists and media outlets widely dismissed it as a conspiracy theory.
 The accidental leak idea had a resurgence in 2021.
 In March, the World Health Organization (WHO) published a report which deemed the possibility "extremely unlikely", though the WHO's director-general said the report's conclusions were not definitive.
 Subsequent plans for laboratory audits were rejected by China.

 Most scientists are skeptical of the possibility of a laboratory origin, citing a lack of any supporting evidence for a lab leak and the abundant evidence supporting zoonosis.
-Though some scientists agree a lab leak should be examined as part of ongoing investigations, politicization remains a concern.
+Some scientists agree a lab leak should be examined as part of ongoing investigations, though politicization remains a concern.
 In July 2022, two papers published in Science described novel epidemiological and genetic evidence that suggested the pandemic likely began at the Huanan Seafood Wholesale Market and did not come from a laboratory.

 Background

-The principal hypothesis for the origin of COVID-19 is that it became infectious to humans through a natural spillover event (zoonosis).
-That it became infectious to humans through escape from a laboratory where it was being studied is a minority position.
-The available evidence supports zoonosis.
-Although the origin of SARS-CoV-2 is not definitively known, arguments used in support of a laboratory leak are characteristic of conspiratorial thinking.
+The principal hypothesis for the origin of COVID-19 is that it became infectious to humans through a natural spillover event (zoonosis), which is supported by available evidence.
+The origin of COVID-19 is not definitively known, and the theory it became infectious to humans through escape from a laboratory where it was being studied has not been definitively ruled out, however most scientists believe zoonosis is more likely, with a minority favoring the lab leak theory.
+Arguments used in support of a laboratory leak, as distinct from the lab leak hypothesis itself, have been described as characteristic of conspiratorial thinking.
+A 2024 survey of 168 experts, most of whom were epidemiologists and virologists, found on average they viewed zoonosis as 77% likely and a lab leak as 21% likely.